-Dáithí's Law: MPs expected to back new organ donation laws
+Dáithí's Law on organ donation set to clear final hurdle

 The bill could complete all of its stages in Parliament by 6 March.

-There would then be a lead-in time of three months before the opt-out system could effectively begin in Northern Ireland, meaning it could be in place by the start of summer.
+It would then take about three months until the opt-out system could effectively begin in Northern Ireland, meaning it could be in place by the start of summer.